Home > Heating > Need Emergency Heating Repair? Read This First

 Our approach is simple: combine expert technical skill with genuine customer care.
 When you call us, you’re not just getting a quick fix.
 You’re getting a team of certified professionals who will diagnose the problem accurately, explain your options clearly, and perform the repair right the first time.
 We handle everything from residential furnaces to complex industrial HVAC systems with the same level of urgency and precision.
 We believe that peace of mind is just as important as a warm home, which is why we stand behind our work and prioritize your safety above all else.
 You get the expertise, technology, and support you need, exactly when you need it.

-We’re Here for You 24/7 Across North Carolina
+24/7 Service Across North Carolina

 A heating emergency doesn’t stick to a 9-to-5 schedule, and neither do we.
 Whether it’s a weekend, a holiday, or the middle of the night, our team is on standby.
 We provide immediate technical assistance for unexpected heating emergencies across Winston-Salem, the Triangle, Charlotte, and beyond.
 You don’t have to wait until morning to get help or spend a freezing night worrying about your family or your property.
 A quick call to QRC connects you with a team ready to restore your heat and your peace of mind.
 We’re committed to being there when you need us most.